Battle of Mykolaiv: Ukrainian counteroffensive

+On 8 March, a Russian battalion tactical group unsuccessfully attempted offensive operations towards Ternivka district in Mykolaiv and was driven back to Russian "force concentration areas" near Kapustyne, Balovne, and Novomatviyivske.

 Kim claimed on 11 March that Ukrainian forces had pushed Russian troops back to the east by 15–20 km and had also surrounded some units who were negotiating for a surrender.
 He said that the Russian force that attacked the city was relatively weak, but warned that a stronger one could easily capture the city.
 The head doctor of a local hospital, Oleksandr Dimyanov, said that 250 Ukrainian soldiers and civilians had been wounded during the battle, of whom 12 died.

 Russian forces still controlled villages 20 km away, with only the Southern Bug River keeping the city from being encircled.
 Senkevich told The Guardian that civilians were being evacuated through the road leading to Odesa, and about 250,000 had been evacuated.
+On 12 March, fighting took place in the villages of Buzke, Sukhyi Yelanets and Huriivka.

 Civilians stacked tires on city streets in the battle, and burned them using Molotov cocktails to slow down Russian troops if they entered the city, so Ukrainian troops could target their tanks.
 Kim meanwhile organized the defenses and motivated people through videos he posted on social media.
 Sgt.
 Ruslan Khoda, who commanded the Ukrainian forces defending the airport, stated that Russian troops seemed to be mounting probing attacks to test vulnerabilities in their defenses and they were often preceded by surveillance drones.
 Maj.
-Gen. Dmitry Marchenko, who was leading the city's defense, stated that Ukrainian forces were trying to break the morale of Russian troops by repeatedly shelling them.
+Gen. Dmytro Marchenko, who was leading the city's defense, stated that Ukrainian forces were trying to break the morale of Russian troops by repeatedly shelling them.

-On 15 March, Kim claimed that Ukrainian forces had pushed back Russian forces from the city center.
-On 18 March, Ukrainian forces reportedly broke through Russian lines at Mykolaiv, pushing them back into Kherson raion.